oconnor0/BeaconRoad/CoreRules.md

 Once you've chosen your archetype, follow the steps below to complete your character.

+### Select one of your archetype's starting items

+Your archetype provides a set of starting items that are better than the generically available ones.
+Select one of those to start owning and mark it on your sheet.

 ## Choose a bloodline

 A bloodline represents your ancestry and species; and specifies your virtue and your vice.